iurrutia/image2pattern/README.md

 # README

 ### image2stitch
-A mini-project to make images into knitting pattern colour charts.
+A mini-project to make images into knitting pattern colour charts using k-means.

 ![](other/demo_vid2.gif)